 What is a Smart Grid?
 And what does it do?

 The smart grid is a new approach to electricity production and consumption.
-The Smart Grid introduces sensors, actuators, and analyzers into the electrical grid to optimize the production and consumption of electricity.
+The Smart Grid introduces sensors, actuators, and analysers into the electrical grid to optimise the production and consumption of electricity.
 This concept makes it possible, among other things, to integrate renewable energy into the existing system as a way to reduce the ecological impact of electrical energy.

 1) The electrical grid and the smart grid